7 BEST Material for Plant Pots | Industrial Expert Guide

 Disadvantages

 Weight- Metal containers can be quite heavy in large sizes and are not ideal to move around very often.
 The benefit is that they won’t be blown around or knocked over very easily.
-This makes them a great choice for large corporate settings where a strong industrial look is sought-after.
+This makes them a great choice for large corporate settings where a strong industrial look is sought after.

 Overheating – When left in direct sunlight, metal containers can get very hot and damage the roots of your plants.
 For this reason, it’s best to keep metal planters in the shade or bring the planters inside on a hot day.